-In Abu Dhabi, it’s plug and play for investing
+In Abu Dhabi, it’s Plug and Play for investing

 Abu Dhabi is more connected within and far beyond the emirate.
 This is the longer-term critical component to enable those valuable collisions of bright minds, ideas and access to wider business and investment opportunities across industries, borders and stages of a startup’s growth journey.
 Since its inception in 2006, startups from Plug and Play’s independent venture capital arm have raised over $9 billion in funding, with over a dozen successful unicorn portfolio exits.

-Plug and Play is currently running its second HealthTech programme with corporate partners such as the Department of Health, Daman, UEMedical, the Abu Dhabi Investment Office (ADIO), Digital Etisalat and Philips.
+Plug and Play is currently running its second HealthTech programme with corporate partners such as the Department of Health, Daman, United Eastern Medical Services, the Abu Dhabi Investment Office (ADIO), Etisalat Digital and Philips.

-In February 2021, the Hub71 startups community passed the 100 mark having opened less than two years ago with a year-on-year growth of 191 per cent.
+In February 2021, the Hub71 startups community passed the 100 mark providing an estimate of 200 Million AED in incentives and 15 million in closed deals.
 Abu Dhabi Holding’s DisruptAD launch in March 2021 is a new and bold initiative targeting to support more than 1,000 startups over the next five years through investment, incubators, accelerators and more.
-Last year saw Abu Dhabi Global Market increase its number of registered licences to 3,211, with assets under management totalling $85 billion, a 193 per cent year-on-year increase.
+Last year saw Abu Dhabi Global Market increase its number of registered licenses to 3,211, with assets under management totalling $85 billion, a 193 per cent year-on-year increase.

 “The UAE just announced the Golden Visa programme for 100,000 global coders inviting tech talent to live, prosper and create value in the country.
 Along with Expo 2020, Dubai is inviting the world to experience life in the UAE with the objective of bringing in additional talent from around the world to live in the UAE.
 These new initiatives will reel in foreign investors and talent, and is expected to generate additional value for existing businesses in the UAE.
 In turn, this will generate new opportunities for aspiring entrepreneurs to launch innovative businesses across several key sectors such as healthcare, supply chain, finance, real estate and others,” added Ahmadzadeh.